-When online travel agencies such as Expedia, Priceline and Hotwire were first introduced, many hotels viewed them as a saving grace.
+When online travel agencies such as Expedia and Priceline were first introduced, many hotels viewed them as a saving grace.
 These websites provided a conduit for property owners to fill rooms that might have otherwise not generated revenue.
-What many hoteliers didn’t predict was that these deals sites would become so popular that customers stopped reserving rooms in other ways.
+What many hoteliers didn't predict was that these deals sites would become so popular that customers stopped reserving rooms in other ways.

-This has created a situation where hotels have to compete with their own rooms on OTAs.
-Hotels don’t want to pay OTA commissions for travelers that might have booked direct, but they can’t advertise rates for less than what’s on the deals site because of rate parity agreements.
-For some hotels, this has resulted in more and more moving to these distributed channels.
-But it doesn’t have to be this way.
+This has created a situation where hotels have to compete with their rooms on OTAs.
+Hotels don't want to pay OTA commissions for travelers that might have booked direct.
+They also know they can't advertise rates for less than what's on the deals site because of rate parity agreements.
+For some hotels, this has resulted in more and more moving to these distribution channels.
+But it doesn't have to be this way.

 Wrangle In Visitors With Smart Website Layout and Design

 Many times when customers shop for deals, they find a handful of properties in a similar price range.
 Their next step is often to navigate to the individual hotel websites.
 This is your big opportunity to convince them to book directly through your website.

 The first and most obvious (yet surprisingly overlooked) best practice is to put your most attractive rooms front and center on the homepage.
 When customers book on deals sites, they often assume they will get the most basic room you have to offer.
 So if they see what they would miss, it might be enough to convince them to pay the extra amount needed for the better room.
 Use professional photos that show the room's best features, whether that's the view, a huge soaking tub, or the square footage — whatever generally "sells" customers on the room.

 You should make it extremely obvious where site visitors can browse availability and book online.
 Your web booking engine should enable customers to view availability in real-time and book their room immediately.
 These systems should integrate with your property management technology, so all reservations are updated in real-time.